gradle/gradle-build-action/README.md

 - Easily [configure your workflow to use a specific version of Gradle](#use-a-specific-gradle-version) using the `gradle-version` parameter.
 Gradle distributions are automatically downloaded and cached.
 - More sophisticated and more efficient caching of Gradle User Home between invocations, compared to `setup-java` and most custom configurations using `actions/cache`.
 [More details below](#caching).
 - Detailed reporting of cache usage and cache configuration options allow you to [optimize the use of the GitHub actions cache](#optimizing-cache-effectiveness).
+- [Generate and Submit a GitHub Dependency Graph](#github-dependency-graph-support) for your project, enabling Dependabot security alerts.
 - [Automatic capture of Build Scan® links](#build-scans) from the build, making these easier to locate for workflow run.

 The `gradle-build-action` is designed to provide these benefits with minimal configuration.